transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 1. Connect the VM and Aurora database following [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/tutorial-ec2-rds-option1.html#option1-task3-connect-ec2-instance-to-rds-database), it takes a few clicks in the UI.

-### Start a Trillian Tessera personality
+### Start a Tessera personality
-A personality is a server that interacts with Trillian Tessera's storage infrastructure.
+A personality is a server that interacts with Tessera's storage infrastructure.
 In this codelab, it accepts POST requests on a `add/` HTTP endpoint.